COCALL. N° 001 / PRIVACY

 HOW LONG WE KEEP IT

-• Call metadata and wallet ledger: retained for up to 7 years to support tax and billing audits.
+• Wallet ledger: retained for up to 7 years to support tax and billing audits, even after you delete your account (anonymised where possible).

 • Account data (your email, OAuth identity, verified phone numbers): retained until you delete your account.